Fenwick Pier: History

 Fenwick Pier has sustained two periods of devastation by typhoons.
 On 1 September 1962, Wanda made a direct hit on Fenwick Pier causing extensive damage to the main building.
 Another typhoon, Ruby, struck on 5 September 1964.
 On both occasions, the SGA moved their operation to the basement of the Sailor's Home and Mission to Seamen.
 The damaged Pier was then rebuilt and while rebuilding, the SGA continued to operate in the U.S. Servicemen's lounge across the road from the Pier for nine months.
 The rebuilt Pier opened on 5 June 1965.

-At the end 1967, the HK Government decided to reclaim the seafront for the construction of a new express highway and requested the SGA to relocate.
+At the end 1967, the Government decided to reclaim the seafront for the construction of a new express highway and requested the SGA to relocate.
 After negotiation, the Government granted about 30,000 square feet on the newly reclaimed land to the SGA.
 The first and second phase of the new Fenwick Pier building opened in 1970.
 It included a restaurant, a money exchange, a film processing concession, a gift shop; lounges with typewriters, telephones and billiard tables; chaplains' offices, storerooms and the information booth.
 The Fenwick Pier extension was completed in 1974 with enlarged area for servicemen to relax.

 In 1994, the redeveloped 4-storey Fleet Arcade opened to provide more shopping facilities and services.

 In April 1997, the Government revised the tenancy agreement at Fenwick Pier from a 5-year short-term tenancy to a quarterly short-term tenancy.

 Land resumption

 Fenwick Pier became landlocked in 2016 due to reclamation.

-The Government of Hong Kong notified the SGA in January 2020 that the lease for Fenwick Pier is to end, and that the SGA is to vacate the site by the end of 2021.
+The Government of Hong Kong notified the SGA in January 2020 that the lease for Fenwick Pier was to end, and that the SGA would have to vacate the site by the end of 2021.

-The Government of Hong Kong plans to relocate the Kong Wan Fire Station in Wan Chai to the Fenwick Pier site, while the current site of the fire station will be used for the extension of the Hong Kong Convention and Exhibition Center.
+The Government of Hong Kong plans to relocate the Kong Wan Fire Station in Wan Chai to the Fenwick Pier site, while the current site of the fire station will be used to extend the Hong Kong Convention and Exhibition Center.